Case Study

 Changing Energy Access in Angola

 In a significant milestone for renewable energy in Africa, the Cazombo Photovoltaic Park has officially come online, marking Angola’s first fully renewable, off-grid power plant and the largest of its kind in sub-Saharan Africa.
-Inaugurated in December 2025, this groundbreaking project features a 25.4 megawatt-peak (MWp) solar PV system paired with a 75.26 megawatt-hour (MWh) battery storage solution, providing round-the-clock electricity to approximately 136,000 residents in the eastern province of Moxico Leste.
+Inaugurated in December 2025, this reported project features a 25.4 megawatt-peak (MWp) solar PV system paired with a 75.26 megawatt-hour (MWh) battery storage solution, providing round-the-clock electricity to approximately 136,000 residents in the eastern province of Moxico Leste.

 Project Overview: The Cazombo Photovoltaic Park